u-boot/u-boot/doc/driver-model/of-plat.rst

 Future work
 -----------
-- Consider programmatically reading binding files instead of device tree contents
+- Consider programmatically reading binding files instead of devicetree contents
+- Allow IS_ENABLED() to be used in the C code instead of #if

 ..
 Simon Glass <sjg@chromium.org>